paulschreiber/contact-form-entries/readme.txt

 <blockquote>
 <p><strong>Premium Version Features.</strong></p>
-<p>This plugin has a Premium version which is included with <a href="https://www.crmperks.com/plugins/contact-form-plugins/crm-forms/?utm_source=wordpress&utm_medium=directory&utm_campaign=readme">CRM Forms</a>.</p>
+<p>This plugin has a Premium version which is included with <a href="https://www.crmperks.com/plugins/contact-form-plugins/crm-forms/?utm_source=wordpress&utm_medium=directory&utm_campaign=readme">CRM Perks Forms</a>.</p>
 <ul>
 <li>Compare daily entries, visitors and partial entries in graphical forms.</li>
 <li>Google Analytics Parameters and Geolocation of a visitor who submitted the form.</li>
 <li>Lead Scoring.</li>
-<li>Lookup lead's email using email lookup apis.We support all googd email lookup apis like Fullcontact , Towerdata , Clearbit and pipl.com API.</li>
+<li>Lookup lead's email using email lookup apis.We support all good email lookup apis like Fullcontact , Towerdata , Clearbit and pipl.com API.</li>
 <li>Verify lead's phone number and get detailed information about phone number using phone lookup apis, We support many good phone lookup apis like everyoneapi , whitepages api , twilio api and numverify api.</li>
 <li>Send entries to Zapier or any web hook.</li>
 <li>Create a entry from posted data by other systems.</li>